 District 7 Mural - Greenlaw Community Center

-Branching out from the center, you will see two different families.
-In both family portraits, you see children positioned next to a mother, as well as a father.
-The family on the left is the Golden family, who operate the community center; on the right, the Fitzpatricks.
-It has been proven over and over that statistically, children who grow up in single parent homes are all more likely to drop out of high school, join gangs, spend time in prison, have children out of wedlock, and so on.
-So the goal of these figures is to emphasize the importance of family...these two families serve to represent a new normative standard of family values in the neighborhood.
-You will also notice that the father figures on the outsides hold lanterns, which are synonymous with the principles of finding the correct path, and or guidance.
+Branching out from the center of the work, there are two different families.
+In both family portraits, children are positioned next to a mother and father.
+The family on the left is the Golden family, who operate the community center, and on the right, the Fitzpatricks.
+It has been proven time and time again that statistically, children who grow up in single parent homes are all more likely to drop out of high school, join gangs, spend time in prison, have children out of wedlock, and so on.
+The goal of these figures is to emphasize the importance of family.
+These images serve to represent a new normative standard of family values in the neighborhood.
+Also notice that the father figures on the outsides hold lanterns, which are synonymous with the principles of finding the correct path, and or guidance.

 About the Artist

 Brandon Marshall is a Memphis artist and musician.
-He performs as Artistik Approach together with UrbanArt's Siphne Sylve.
+He performs as Artistik Approach together with UrbanArt's previous project manager Siphne Sylve.